-In all my pakora recipes, this one is super easy and quick.
+In my pakora recipes, this one is super easy and quick.
 Yes, I honestly say this as it doesn't need any chopping or mixing of other veggies or ingredients.
 We just need spices, paneer, gram flour, and oil to prepare these pakora fritters.
 Whenever I am in a hurry or sudden guests arrive and need to serve quickly then these panner pakoras help me a lot.
 I love the taste of paneer wrapped in gram flour batter.
 To save time, I always keep frozen paneer in my freezer to prepare quick paneer pakora fritters.

-Spices: Chaat masala, garlic powder, red chili powder and black pepper.
+Spices: Chaat masala, garlic powder, red chili powder, and black pepper.

 Oil For Frying: Use any sunflower or vegetable oil for frying.